 The promised extension of \Cref{thm:basic-Elkik} to nonaffine $X$ rests on \Cref{find-affine}, which is an extension of \Cref{GR-lemma} to a case when $X$ is no longer defined over $B$.
 The present version of this lemma was suggested by Laurent Moret-Bailly and uses the following material on topologizing modules.

 \bpp[Canonical topology on finite modules] Let $B$ be a topological ring.
 We endow every finite $B$-module $M$ with the quotient of the product topology with respect to a surjection $\pi \colon B^{\oplus n} \surjects M$ of $B$-modules.
-By \cite{GR18}*{8.3.34, 8.3.37}, this \emph{canonical topology} of $M$ does not depend on the choice of $\pi$, makes $\pi$ an open map, and makes $M$ a topological $B$-module.
-By \cite{GR18}*{8.3.36}, its formation is compatible with finite products, in particular, for projective $M$ it agrees with the subspace topology of $M$ as a direct summand of a finite free $B$-module.
-By \cite{GR18}*{8.3.36--8.3.37}, every morphism (resp.,~surjection) of finite $B$-modules is continuous (resp.,~open) in the canonical topology. \epp
+By \cite{GR18}*{Lemma 8.3.34, Corollary 8.3.37}, this \emph{canonical topology} of $M$ does not depend on the choice of $\pi$, makes $\pi$ an open map, and makes $M$ a topological $B$-module.
+By \cite{GR18}*{Proposition 8.3.36}, its formation is compatible with finite products, in particular, for projective $M$ it agrees with the subspace topology of $M$ as a direct summand of a finite free $B$-module.
+By \cite{GR18}*{Proposition 8.3.36, Corollary 8.3.37}, every morphism (respectively, surjection) of finite $B$-modules is continuous (respectively, open) in the canonical topology. \epp

 \begin{bclaim} If $B^\times \subset B$ is open and $M$ and $M'$ are finite projective $B$-modules, then the surjective homomorphisms form an open subset of the finite $B$-module $\Hom_B(M, M')$. \end{bclaim}